Click here for other railways.Railways In Portsmouth

 South Parade Pier

 The East Southsea Station was built to bring the railway closer to South Parade Pier and onward access to the Isle of Wight.
-The first South Parade pier was opened in 1879 with a length of 1900 feet making it usable by steamers to the Isle of Wight.
-After a fire a second pier was built in 1906 with a reduced length of 600 feet, designed more for pleasure than a point of embarkation.
+The first South Parade pier was opened in 1879 but the pier's pavilion was destroyed by fire on 19 July 1904.
+After the fire a second pier was reopened 12 August 1908, designed more for pleasure than a point of embarkation.
+In 1914 in an attempt to improve the financial prospects of Seaview Chain Pier the Seaview steam packet company was formed and began running a service between Seaview Chain Pier and South Parade Pier.
+The service came a halt in September 1914 and was formally prevented from further running by the Admiralty in 1915.
 There was another fire in 1974 which required part of the superstructure to be re-built.

-Below are pictures of the original South Parade pier and the post-1906 pier with seating for an end-of-pier show.
+Below are pictures of the original South Parade pier and the post-1908 pier with seating for an end-of-pier show.

 Copnor Station and Crossing

 There was a plan for a station at Copnor, between Hilsea and Fratton, where the East Southsea branch would set out from.
 This was abandoned in favour of a station at Fratton.
 There remains a Station Road at Copnor where the station was to have been built.

 Originally there was a level crossing at Copnor which was replaced by a bridge in 1908.
 Pictured is the crossing in 1905.

 South of Hilsea Halt were The Green Lanes and Burrfields Road crossings.